alocken/Project-1---SQL/README.md

 # Final-Project-Transforming-and-Analyzing-Data-with-SQL

 ## Project/Goals
-Focused on the learning that we have acheived throughout our time in the Data Science Flex course, this project brings together and tests SQL knowledge.
+Focused on the learning that we have achieved throughout our time in the Data Science Flex course, this project brings together and tests SQL knowledge.
 The goals of this project are to complete a series of steps, including development of queries, to answer and also create questions on the ecommerce database as well as to complete QA and cleaning of the data.
 This project requires use of both entry and more advanced SQL queries to complete and provide responses to key questions that explore the data in the ecommerce database.

 Goals were to enhance understanding and knowledge of the ecommerce database through exploration and queries to build on developed skills to be able to transform data to answer complex questions.